TYLERSFOSTER/MIDIControl001/docs/architecture.md

 - incoming MIDI controller data, or
 - DAW automation envelopes.

-All of these updates converge in the **AudioProcessorValueTreeState** (APVTS),
+All of these updates converge in the **AudioProcessorValueTreeState** (State store),
 which the `PluginProcessor` owns.
-The APVTS synchronizes parameter values
+The State store synchronizes parameter values
 across threads and provides smoothed transitions for DSP consumption.

 ### C1: Parameter Update — External Interface